la-team/light-admin/README.md

 The primary goal of the project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.

-LightAdmin makes it possible to focus on the stuff that matters instead of spending time on auxiliary functionality.
+[Light Admin](http://lightadmin.org) makes it possible to focus on the stuff that matters instead of spending time on auxiliary functionality.

 ## Features ##